SeyedNavidHashemi/Logic-Circuits/project-0/README.md

-Details of this assignment are not available.
+Details of this assignment are available in 'Assignment-0.pdf' file.